kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-repo.md

 </div>

+To verify your download, please use the MD5 checksums [here](https://rgw.cs.uwaterloo.ca/kuzu-rdf-database/0.2.0/md5.txt).

 If you would like to see another popular RDF dataset in Kùzu hosted here, please [email us](mailto:contact@kuzudb.com) or chat with our team on [Discord](https://discord.gg/jw7xN2ZhJB).